danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-in-dart.md

 Lets try to stress the architecture a bit by introducing a dynamic list of counters.

-Our general architecture is the same, we create a new module `counter_list` that contains a state, view and set of actions.
-The UI for this will include a button to create a new counter, a list of the inserted counters and a button to remove them.
+Our general architecture is the same, we create a new module `counter_list` that contains a state, a view and a set of actions.
+The UI for this module includes a button to create a new counter, a list of the inserted counters and a button to remove them.

-To start, lets create a library for `counter_list`.
+To start, lets create the `counter_list` library.
 Along with the React import, we'll also import our previous counter module and alias it as `counter`.

 ```dart
 // lib/views/counter_list.dart